mminer/mminer.github.com/_posts/2016-12-21-hexahedral.md

 Quick demos are often the most one can expect from a weekend hackathon, but I wanted a game that a player could spend a half hour on.
 This meant lots of levels.
 I kept the level format simple, with ASCII characters representing the state of each square.
 Adding levels was as easy as chucking a new object into the `levels` array.
 In the end I had 30 levels with difficulty ramping up from stupid easy to moderately puzzling.

-I think it turned out well.
+It turned out well.
 It's fun, a decent challenge, and it loads lickety-split on iPhones and desktops alike.
-As a nice bonus it got picked up by [Red Bull Mind Gamers](http://www.redbullmindgamers.com/game/15) where you can play it along with other solid noodle-scratchers.
+As a bonus it got picked up by [Red Bull Mind Gamers](http://www.redbullmindgamers.com/game/15) where you can play it along with other solid noodle-scratchers.
 The source code is also [available on GitHub](https://github.com/mminer/hexahedral) for perusing / critiquing / stealing and claiming as your own.